5 leading blockchain development trends in 2026

 • Further AI and blockchain integration: This will lead to increased integration to produce systems that bring trusted data with smart automation to enhance decision-making.

-• Cross-chain interoperability: Different blockchain networks will be integrated in a more seamless manner, which will enable the easy flow of data and assets between ecosystems.
+• Cross-chain interoperability: Different blockchain networks will be interoperated in a smoother manner, and hence it will be more convenient to transfer data and assets between the ecosystems.

 Final thoughts